evertrust/horizon-helm/README.md

       name: <secret name>
       key: <secret key>
 ```

+> :warning: *Always store auto-generated secrets in a safe place after they're generated.
+If you ever uninstall your Helm chart, the deletion of the SSV secret will lead to the impossibility of recovering most of your data.

 ### Database
 When installing the chart, you face multiple options regarding your database :